On Alternating-Time Temporal Logic, Hyperproperties, and Strategy Sharing: HyperATL

-Here, each edge has the form $(a_1, a_2, a_3)$ where $a_1, a_2$, and $a_3$ are the actions of $\agent{\mathit{sched}}$, $\agent{\mathit{W1}}$, and $\agent{\mathit{W2}}$, respectively.
-We write ``$\_$'' for an arbitrary action.
+\begin{example}[Running Example] Let us consider a very simple CGS between agents $\agents = \{\agent{\mathit{sched}}, \agent{\mathit{W1}}, \agent{\mathit{W2}}\}$, describing a scheduler and two worker agents.
+The scheduler $\agent{\mathit{sched}}$ can choose actions $\{\texttt{g}, \texttt{ng}\}$ modeling a \textbf{g}rant or \textbf{n}o \textbf{g}rant, and each of the workers can choose actions $\{\texttt{r}, \texttt{nr}\}$ modeling a \textbf{r}equest to work or \textbf{n}o \textbf{r}equest to work.
+We model the dynamics of the CGS in \Cref{fig:cgs}.
 If the scheduler chooses $\texttt{ng}$ or both of the workers do not request to work, we remain in idle state $s_0$.
-If the scheduler grants work and \emph{both} workers request to work, we directly transition to the working state $s_2$ where atomic proposition $w \in \ap$ holds.
+If the scheduler grants work and \emph{both} workers request to work, we directly transition to the working state $s_2$ where proposition $w \in \ap$ holds.
 If only one of the workers requests work, we also transition to $s_2$ but pass through $s_1$, i.e., the work is delayed by one step.